Our credit card jargon buster

 Low APR credit cards

-These credit cards offer a low APR on purchases, which can be good if you’re hoping to pay back debt over a longer period of time.
+A low APR credit card offers a low APR on purchases, which can be good if you’re hoping to pay back debt over a longer period of time.

 Loyalty credit cards